mondaychen/zero/README.md

 ### Environment

 1. Install [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.org/).
-2. You may need to install bower and grunt globally with `npm install -g bower` and `npm install -g grunt`.
+2. You may need to install bower and grunt globally with `npm install -g bower` and `npm install -g grunt-cli`.
 1. To get ZERO running locally, you need a running instance of MongoDB.

 _Note: In case that you are new to MongoDB, it is quiet easy to setup your first instance._